 Companies are struggling to add all required languages to physical labels, and this leads to frustratingly long labels.
 Language requirements should be moderated in textile labelling.
-One solution could be, for example, writing fibre composition using international textile fibre abbreviations on physical label and care instructions using ISO 3758 symbols.
+One solution could be, for example, writing fibre composition using international textile fibre abbreviations on physical label.
 Different and optional languages could be in a digital form.
+We support in general measure 3.5 especially if it would have international acceptance.